Biography of Minister Buchi Atuonwu Bwai

 Starting out in 1984, He has been in music for over 35 years,

 Before his entry into music, he engaged in some informal training.
 This was also years before he became a Christian.
-According to him, he was already playing reggae music and that served as a training for him.
+He was already playing reggae music and that served as a training for him.
 So, when he became a Christian, there arose a need for me to sing and I was already equipped with enough exposure to reggae music.
 I was a night club DJ at 'Floating Buka' in Victoria Island, Lagos, a club that was in a ship along Marina.
 Then, I used to play with Ras Kimono who was a DJ there too at that time.
 In fact, it was he ( Ras Kimono) who invited me over to come and play there with him.
 That was precisely between 1987 and 1988.
 Then, I was a postgraduate student at University of Lagos.
 Thereafter, I went for my doctorate degree in English Language in the same institution.
 I was also teaching in the Department.

 The informal training I meant was my time as a DJ in that club and the club was a reggae club.
 I was not a born-again Christian then.
-And I am of the opinion that you are not a Christian until you are born again.

-So, as you can see, reggae chose me very early.
-And then as I said, gospel chose me in the sense that Jesus found me and put a message in my mouth.
+Also, gospel chose me in the sense that Jesus found me and put a message in my mouth.
 My style of music is not gospel, there is no type of music called gospel.
 Gospel is the message of the music.
 But in terms of style, you can have reggae, pop, rock R n B among others.
 In terms of message, you can use your medium or style to speak of whatever you believe.
 I believe in gospel, so my message is strictly gospel.
 That's how the combination came about.

 Most reggae artistes we know in Nigeria speak Patois.
 Would you say that is one of the criteria for being a reggae musician?